Pantheios

 -

-Layering over existing logging infrastructures via new back-end
+Layering over existing diagnostic logging infrastructures via new back-end

 - currently Pantheios provides a suite of stock back-ends whose